-If there’s one piece of advise I can give you if you want to start a food blog, (or any blog for that matter) is to start right now.
-Taking the leap to start a blog is the first and hardest step to actually getting started.
+If there’s one piece of advise I can give you if you want to start a food blog, (or any blog for that matter) is to start. right. now.
+I’m serious.
+After you finish reading this post, I want you to look at your calendar and block an hour off two hours of time this week to get your blog up and running.
+Deal?

 How to start a food blog

-I use Cloudways.com to host my blog, and I absolutely love them!
+I use Cloudways.com to host my blog, and I would highly recommend them!
 They even have some options that give you a free domain when you sign up.

 I’ve used other hosting platforms in the past, but I can’t stress enough how happy I was with the switch to Cloudways.
 (The price and value for me are just unbeatable) When you start a blog, you’ll want to have great hosting with great customer service to help you out along the way, so make sure to go with a hosting that you feel comfortable with and trust!